MusicPlayerDaemon/website/content/clients/index.md

 [Ymuse](https://github.com/yktoo/ymuse) - Easy, functional, and snappy GTK client for Music Player Daemon (MPD) written in Go.

-[mmpsp](https://github.com/CamilleScholtz/mmpsp) - A client for the macOS menubar, focused on beauty and simplicity, written in SwiftUI.
+[swmpc](https://github.com/CamilleScholtz/swmpc) - A native client for macOS, focused on beauty and simplicity, written in SwiftUI.

 ## Android